- A PhD is the highest globally recognized postgraduate degree that higher education institutions can award.

-A Doctor of Philosophy (commonly abbreviated to PhD, Ph.D or a DPhil) is a university research degree awarded from across a broad range of academic disciplines; in most countries it is the ‘highest’ academic degree possible.
-PhD degrees differ from undergraduate and master’s degrees in that PhDs are entirely research based rather than involving taught modules (although doctoral training centres (DTCs) do offer programmes that start with a year of lecture based teaching to help develop your research skills prior to starting your project).
+A Doctor of Philosophy (commonly abbreviated to PhD, Ph.D or a DPhil) is a university research degree awarded from across a broad range of academic disciplines; in most countries, it is the ‘highest’ academic degree possible.
+PhD degrees differ from undergraduate and master’s degrees in that PhDs are entirely research-based rather than involving taught modules (although doctoral training centres (DTCs) offer programmes that start with a year of lecture-based teaching to help develop your research skills prior to starting your project).

 Note: Please keep in mind that this article (and other articles on our site) has been written from the perspective for a PhD candidate studying in the UK.

 In most English-speaking countries, those that complete a PhD use the title “Doctor” (typically abbreviated to Dr) in front of their names and are referred to as such within academic and/or research settings.
 Those that go on to work in fields outside of academia may decide not to use the formal doctor title but use post-nominal letters (e.g. John Smith PhD); it’s unusual though for someone to use both the Doctor title and post-nominal letters in their name.

 To be awarded a PhD, research students are required to produce a substantial body of work that is novel and adds new knowledge to their chosen area of research.
 Most full time PhD programmes take four years, and part time PhD programme can take as long as seven years.

 A PhD programme will typically involve four key stages: